ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     3. Select a profile from the **Standard RISE** or **Application Server** tab to deploy an SAP certified profile.
 The tabs are enabled if you set **SAP RISE deployment** to on in the Advance Configuration section.

-    The **SAP RISE deployment** option is enabled if **Linux for SAP (HANA)** from the Operating system list and IBM Power10 or later from the Machine type list are selected.
+    The **SAP RISE deployment** option is enabled when you select **Linux for SAP (HANA)** from the Operating system list and IBM Power10 or later from the Machine type list.